missionpinball/mpf-docs/intro/config_files_vs_programming.rst

 The MPF project was started in May 2014.
 Since then we have over 5,000 hours of time spent (both in code and documentation).
 More importantly, we're continuing to update and expand MPF, with dozens of commits to the core code and docs every week.
-(Probbly an average of 60 hours a week of work.)
+(Probably an average of 60 hours a week of work.)

 If you use MPF, you get all that work for free. :) It's like having a team of developers working 60 hours a week to make your game better.
 Pretty cool!